Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 • Reducing metric inconsistency is a critical pain point

-Real-world example: A SaaS company with 50+ customers uses Looker’s embedded analytics to provide white-labeled dashboards.
-The LookML layer ensures every customer sees metrics calculated the same way, which was impossible with previous BI tools.
+Real-world example: A SaaS company with 50+ customers uses Looker’s embedded analytics for white-labeled dashboards; LookML ensures every customer sees identically calculated metrics.

 Databricks: